ropensci/rfishbase/inst/doc/rfishbase/rfishbase.md

 `rfishbase`.

-This series of commands illustrates testing for a phylogenetically corrected correlation between the maximum observed size of a species and the maximum observed depth at which it is found.
+This series of commands illustrates testing for a phylogenetically corrected correlation between the observed length of a species and the maximum observed depth at which it is found.
 One begins by reading in the data for a phylogenetic tree of labrid fish (provided in the package), and the phylogenetics packages `ape` [@ape] and `geiger` [@geiger].